timruiterkamp/project-2-1819/README.md

 I included HTTP2 but after trying to deploy it for a hour, I read that heroku doesn't support HTTP2 and so I could not deploy it..
 The source code is still in the server.js file but it is outcommented for deployment reasons.

+## Accesibility

+To improve the overall accesibility, I implemented alt tags at every image, provided a better heading tree and showed the outline of the elements you were visiting while tabbing through the website.
+The website is also offline available and doesn't require much data to use.

 ## Conclusion

 After changing the way content is being added, with bloated HTML and CSS, I hoped to prove the point that with just managing the websites content and leaving the base website setup unharmed, there can be a lot of usability and performance improvements.